-Immediately following the consummation of this offering, we intend to purchase an aggregate of 3,540,684 Class B units of Silvercrest L.P. from existing limited partners of Silvercrest L.P., including Vulcan Wealth Management LLC and Martin Jaffe, for approximately \$42.4 million.
+Immediately following the consummation of this offering, we intend to purchase an aggregate of 3,540,684 Class B units of Silvercrest L.P. from certain existing limited partners of Silvercrest L.P. for approximately \$35.4 million, including 2,678,657 Class B units from Vulcan Wealth Management LLC, our largest equity holder, for \$27.0 million; 463,468 Class B units from Martin Jaffe, one of our principals, for \$4.7 million; 206,295 Class B units from G. Moffett Cochran, our chief executive officer, for \$2.1 million; and 17,679 Class B units from Albert S. Messina, one of our named executive officers, for \$0.2 million.
 The purchase price for the Class B units will be determined by the public offering price of our Class A common stock in this offering less the per share amount of underwriting discounts and commissions and offering expenses incurred by us.